JCatter1/example_demo_project/README.md

 # B2BTmoTutorial

-As a Lead Distributor Manager, I would like to provide visibility of new Leads to Team Members who are responsible for the Zip Code.
+As a Lead Distributor Manager, I would like to provide read/edit of new Leads to Team Members who are responsible for the Zip Code.

 ## Requirements